Tips for Networking at Holiday Parties

 Holiday Party Networking Tips

-Ask for advice.
-Ask for information.
+- Ask for advice.
 While it's not really appropriate to ask for a job at a holiday party, speak the language.
 Use phrases such as "I'm interested in learning more about …" or "I respect your opinion and would welcome your advice about this career or job."
 People are more receptive to being a resource than a means to an end!

-Take notes about the people you meet.
-After any holiday party, jot down on their business cards or on a contact info card what they do, a topic you discussed, or a common interest to job your memory.
-This can be helpful for using in future contacting.
+- Take notes about the people you meet.
+After any holiday party, jot down on their business cards or on a contact info card what they do, a topic you discussed, or a common interest to jog your memory.
+This can be helpful for use in future contacts.

-Follow up.
-Be sure to ask for business cards from each new person you meet and then follow up with them through an email, letter, or telephone call, referencing something specific from your conversation.
+- Follow up.
+Ask for business cards from each new person you meet and then follow up with them through an email, letter, or telephone call, referencing something specific from your conversation.